 You are hereHome » Concurrent Enrollment

-- Update your Individual Career and Academic Plan (ICAP) with your Counselor - Your counselor will examine your ICAP to approve moving forward with postsecondary courses or other challenging courses.
+- Update your Individual Career and Academic Plan (ICAP) with your Counselor Your counselor will examine your ICAP to approve moving forward with post-secondary courses or other challenging courses.

-- Complete Your College Application - Students must apply to the college they plan to attend.
+Students must apply to the college they plan to attend.
 Meet with your counselor to make sure the application is completed correctly.
 For Front Range Community College only, this step must be completed before moving to step 4.

 Once you have completed this checklist and are approved by your school and district to take a Concurrent Enrollment class, you will need to register at the college of choice for your course(s), pay any fees (if applicable), and purchase your textbooks.

-Important Program Dates
+Important Program Dates for Spring 2020 Enrollment

 St. Vrain Valley Schools